MariaBayan-Dev/character-generator/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=grey)

 ## 📚 What I learned

--  How to use `Math.random()` and `Math.floor()` to generate
+- How to use `Math.floor()` and `Math.random()` to generate
-  random values dynamically.
-- How to build and inject HTML content from JavaScript using template literals, without writing it directly in the HTML file.
+  random stats for each character.
+- How to use an object as a map to dynamically assign images based on user selection, avoiding repetitive if/else logic.
-- How to validate a form with JavaScript before processing the user's input.
+- How to validate a form input with JavaScript and show or hide error messages dynamically.
+- How to update existing DOM elements dynamically by changing their textContent and attributes based on user input.

 ## 💡 Future improvements